lqc/thinkcspy/source/strings.rst

     docstring
         A string constant on the first line of a function or module definition (and as we will see later, in class and method definitions as well).
-        Docstrings provide a convinient way to associate documentation with code.
+        Docstrings provide a convenient way to associate documentation with code.
 Docstrings are also used by programming tools to provide interactive help.

     dot notation